aimhigherweb/iec_website/content/what-we-do/orthokeratology-corneal-reshaping.md

 When myopic eyes are corrected with conventional spectacles and contact lenses, light entering the eye centrally will focus on the retina; however, light entering off centre will focus behind the retina.
 This is thought to stimulate lengthening at the back of the eye as the retina tries to reach the focal point behind the eye, worsening the condition.
 This can lead to a number of problems later in life, including an increased risk of [retinal detachment](/what-we-do/flashes-floaters-retinal-tear-detachment) and [glaucoma](/what-we-do/glaucoma).

 Ortho-K lenses can slow this growth by changing the shape of the eye surface, allowing central light to focus accurately at the retina and off-centre light to focus in front of the retina.
 The retina will no longer attempt to elongate.
-For more information about contact lens options for over 40 year olds click [here](/what-we-do/myopia).

 #### Ortho-K for hyperopia control